WebberZone/contextual-related-posts/readme.txt

 The list is based on the content of the title and/or content of the posts which makes them more relevant and more likely to be of interest to your readers.
 This allows you to retain visitors, reduce bounce rates and refresh old entries.

+Contextual Related Posts is one of the most feature rich related posts plugins for WordPress with support for thumbnails, shortcodes, widgets, custom post types, caching and CSS styles.

 = Key features =

-* Display Related Posts automatically after the content on your website or in the feed without the need to edit template files
+* **Automatic**: CRP will start displaying related posts on your site and feed automatically after the content when you activate the plugin.
+No need to edit template files
-* Manual install available to select the exact placement of the posts.
-This will require you to edit your theme files
+* **Manual install**: Want more control over placement?
+Check the <a href="http://wordpress.org/extend/plugins/contextual-related-posts/faq/">FAQ</a> on which functions are available for manual install.
+* **Widgets**: Add related posts to widgetized area of your theme.
+Lots of options available
+* **Shortcode**: Use `[crp]` to display the posts anywhere you want in the post content
-* Relevancy matching based on title and/or content of the post
+* **The algorithm**: Find related posts by title and/or content of the current post
+* **Caching**: Related posts output is automatically cached as visitors browse through your site
-* Exclude posts from categories from being displayed in the list.
+* **Exclusions**: Exclude posts from categories from being displayed in the list.
 Or you can exclude posts or pages by ID
-* Widget support
-* Support for Custom Post Types
+* **Custom post types**: The related posts list lets you include posts, pages, attachments or any other custom post type!
-* Thumbnail support
+* **Thumbnail support**:
 	* Support for WordPress post thumbnails
 	* Auto-extract the first image in your post to be displayed as a thumbnail
 	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
 	* Use timthumb to resize images or use your own filter function to resize post images
+* **Styles**: The output is wrapped in CSS classes which allows you to easily style the list.
+You can enter your custom CSS styles from within WordPress Admin area
+* **Customisable output**:
 	* Display excerpts in post.
 You can select the length of the excerpt in words
-* Output wrapped in CSS classes that allows you to style the list.
-You can enter your custom CSS styles from within WordPress Admin area
 	* Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format

 == Upgrade Notice ==

-= 1.8.5 =
+= 1.8.6 =
-* New options to open links in new window and add `rel="nofollow"`; quality setting for thumbnails when using timthumb; custom text for no related posts; new options for related posts in feeds; thumbnail height and width can be configured for widgets;
-Refer to Changelog for more information
+* New caching option; new function to return related posts; New shortcode; bug fixes and performance improvements Refer to Changelog for more information

 == Changelog ==

+= 1.8.6 =
+* New: Related posts are now cached
+* New: New function <code>get_crp_posts</code> to get only the list of posts in an array.
+Check the <a href="http://wordpress.org/extend/plugins/contextual-related-posts/faq/">FAQ</a> on how to use it.
+* New: Timthumb will now resize images on wordpress.org, wordpress.com and wp.com.
+The latter two are useful if you're running Jetpack
+* New: Shortcode functionality.
+You can use the shortcode `[crp]` to display the related posts.
+Check the FAQ for further details.
+* Fixed: Exclude category option missed the last category in the list
+* Fixed: Open links in new window option was not working

 = 1.8.5 =
-* Added: Option to open links in new window - Find this under Output Options
+* New: Option to open links in new window - Find this under Output Options
-* Added: Option to add <code>rel="nofollow"</code> to links - Find this under Output Options
+* New: Option to add <code>rel="nofollow"</code> to links - Find this under Output Options
-* Added: Option to set quality of thumbnails - Find this under Output Options
+* New: Option to set quality of thumbnails - Find this under Output Options
-* Added: Custom text to display if no related posts are found - Find this under Output Options
+* New: Custom text to display if no related posts are found - Find this under Output Options
-* Added: Thumbnail height and width can now be configured for the widget
+* New: Thumbnail height and width can now be configured for the widget
 * Fixed: Filter (<code>crp_postimage</code>) added for WordPress Post Thumbnails to allow you to modify your image with your own script.
 Plugin comes inbuilt with thumbnail resizing using timthumb
 * Fixed: PHP notices when WP_DEBUG is set to true

 = 1.8.4 =
-* Added: Option to exclude display of related posts on certain posts/pages.
+* New: Option to exclude display of related posts on certain posts/pages.
 This option is available under "Output Options"
-* Added: Options to display related posts on home page, category archives, tag archives and other archives
+* New: Options to display related posts on home page, category archives, tag archives and other archives
-* Added: Option to set how recent the related posts should be
+* New: Option to set how recent the related posts should be
-* Added: Option to limit post title length
+* New: Option to limit post title length
 * Modified: Filter (<code>crp_postimage</code>) added for WordPress Post Thumbnails to allow you to modify your image with your own script.
 Plugin comes inbuilt with thumbnail resizing using timthumb
 * Modified: If the option to scan for the first image in the post is set to ON, then only images from the same domain as your blog are used as thumbnails.
 External images are ignored.
 * Modified: Updated to latest version of timthumb